VIGA

 Don’t be afraid to ask questions!

-Breeders should be willing to answer any questions you may have regarding the health of their herd.
+Breeders should be willing to answer any questions you may have regarding the health of their herd and they should also provide lab results for any disease testing.
 If you are not sure about something, consult a veterinarian who works with livestock.

 Be prepared!